Pratyush-design12/Who-Am-I/README.md

 ## 10 word Summary
-This website determines in depth details about my digital personality
+This website expresses details about my digital personality